 - setting a statutory three-year deadline for a full review of the Act.

-In addition, there is a copy of the draft Guidelines that have been issued to help inform the debate in the Parliament.
+In addition, a copy of the draft Guidelines was made available to help inform the debate in the Parliament.

 Aboriginal Relics Amendment Bill 2017